repoze/repoze.what/docs/source/Manual/Predicates.rst

 English message; you may take advantage of this funtionality to make such messages translatable.

-Below are described the convenient utilities TurboGears provides to deal with predicates in your applications.

 Creating your own single predicate checkers
 ===========================================